MFlowCode/MFC/doc/documentation/running.md

 |    6 | Cyl_coord |

 The monopole support types available in MFC are listed in table [Monopole supports](#monopole-supports).
-This includes types exclusive to one-, two-, and three-dimensional problems with special coordinate systems such as cylindrical coordinates.
+This includes types exclusive to one-, two-, and three-dimensional problems with special souce geometry like transducers as well as coordinate systems such as cylindrical coordinates.
 The monopole support number (`#`) corresponds to the input value in `input.py` labeled  `Mono(i)%support` where
 $i$ is the monopole source index.

 ## Running